Everest Three Passes Trek - 19 Days

 • Beverages, including alcoholic drinks

-• Tips to trekking guides, porters, and drivers (tipping is customary)
+• It is customary to tip trekking guides, porters, and drivers.

 • Any other costs not stated in the “What’s Included” section.